-Carpet Bugs vs Bed Bugs: How to Tell The Difference Between the Two
+Carpet Beetles vs Bed Bugs: How to Tell The Difference Between the Two

 Bed bugs are well-known insects that every homeowner dreads finding in their home.
 But they aren’t the only tiny insect that can infest your furniture.
 Carpet beetles are often confused for bed bugs because of their size and similar habitat, but the main difference between the two is their diet.
 While you don’t want either of these pests in your home, being able to tell them apart is key in getting rid of them.
 Keep reading to learn how to identify bed bugs and carpet bugs.